ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+1. The heuristic alignment engine has been updated, resulting in marginal but significant improvement in speed and accuracy,
+especially with -Q3/7 option.
+2. chachr.pl has been extended to accept Ganbank/DDBJ and EMBL-formatted files in
+addition to FASTA files.
+Maybe used as a format convertor.

+## Changes in version 2.3.3</a>
 1. The maxmal path size has been extented from 255 to 2047 characters.
 2. The 'NEVSEL' constant value has been changed to avoid underflow of 2 * NEVSEL.
 3. In utilseq.c and .h, a member variable in class PatMat has been moved to a local variable